wn-doolittle/caliper-spec/caliper.md

 [Event](#event)

 #### Supported Actions
 All actions included in the Caliper [actions](#actions) vocabulary are supported.
-However, it is RECOMMENDED that implementors look first to an existing Metric Profile that models the activity domain of interest before choosing to craft a generic [Event](#event).
+However, it is RECOMMENDED that implementers look first to an existing Metric Profile that models the activity domain of interest before choosing to craft a generic [Event](#event).

 #### Supported Entities
 | Event | Actor |	Action | Object |